Geographic map of all northern Italy from the 18th century

 Description

-Matthäus Merian continued the work of Theodor de Bry, which he was able to significantly expand, with the support of his sons Kaspar and especially the highly valued Matthäus the Younger, who after his father’s death continued managing the company successfully until 1727.
+Matthäus Merian continued the work of Theodor de Bry, which he was able to significantly expand, with the support of his sons Kaspar and especially the highly valued Matthäus Jr., who after his father's death continued managing the company with unwavering success until 1727.

 The geographical map “Nova et esauriente Ducatus Venetiani, Mediolani, Genuæ Mantuæ et finitimorum Principatuum delineatio” can be found in four other editions of Archontologia up to 1695, with text in Latin or German.
-It also appears in the Itinerarium Italiæ Nov-antiquæ written by Martin Zeiller and also printed by Merian, and finally in a reprint of Itinerarium Italiæ Nov-antiquæ under the changed title Topographiæ Italiæ.
+It also appears in the Itinerarium Italiæ Nov-antiquæ written by Martin Zeiller and also printed by Merian, and finally in a reprint of Itinerarium Italiæ Nov-antiquæ under a changed title, Topographiæ Italiæ.

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that have a defined character and soul.
+It’s a nod to history, creating and designing classic and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but a few key ones stand out.
+Many styles characterize antique furniture, but a few of the most important can be distinguished.
 Eclectic furniture refers to the 19th century, marked by the beloved Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles transition into pseudo styles of Classicism, Renaissance, and Baroque.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
-The next style is Baroque, whose name derives from the Portuguese “barocco” – meaning an irregularly developed pearl.
-These were highly ornate, luxurious pieces designed to shine with splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese “barocco” – meaning irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the past era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These were quite distinctive products, offering many new possibilities, such as the construction of cabinets and generally box-like furniture.
-The Renaissance also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.
+Renaissance style was quite heavy and bulky, using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+Mythology and ancient times also inspired this style, with supports and legs taking animal forms.

-Lion’s paws, eagle heads – these are common features in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, taking inspiration from Italian and French creators.
+Lion paws, eagle heads – these are common features in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own unique character.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details